Therapeutic Massage and Bodywork

 - Placental abruption

-Manual Lymphatic Drainage Massage is a type of massage intended to stimulate the lymphatic system by releasing blockages and assisting the natural circulation required for the elimination of metabolic waste, excess fluids, and bacteria from the body.
+Manual Lymphatic Drainage Massage (MLD) is a type of massage intended to stimulate the lymphatic system by releasing blockages and assisting the natural circulation required for the elimination of metabolic waste, excess fluids, and bacteria from the body.

 Consisting of gentle, rhythmic, circular movements, the therapy activates the muscle cells in the walls of the lymph vessels and the surrounding skeletal muscles necessary to propel the lymph through the system.

-If you’re feeling tired and low on energy, or if you’ve been sick and feeling like your body is fighting to get back on track, lymph massage would likely serve you well.
+If you’re feeling tired and low on energy, or if you’ve been sick and feeling like your body is fighting to get back on track, lymphatic massage would likely serve you well.
 In addition, athletes, surgical patients, fibromyalgia, and chronic fatigue sufferers may want to consider lymphatic massage.

-Myofascial release is a form of soft tissue therapy used to treat somatic dysfunction – the impaired or altered function of the musculo-skeletal system.
-This system is made up of the body’s bones, muscles, cartilage, tendons, ligaments, joints, and the connective tissue that holds it all in place, the fascial web.
+Myofascial release is a form of soft tissue therapy used to treat somatic dysfunction – the impaired or altered function of the musculoskeletal system.
+This system is made up of the body’s bones, muscles, cartilage, tendons, ligaments, and joints, in addition to the connective tissue that holds it all in place, the fascial web.

 Myofascial release treats inflammation, fibrosis and thickening of the connective tissue by releasing the uneven tightness in injured fascia.
 This is accomplished by relaxing contracted muscles, increasing circulation, increasing venous and lymphatic drainage, and stimulating the stretch reflex of muscles and overlying fascia.

 Gua Sha is a healing technique used by practitioners of Oriental Medicine.
 It involves palpation and cutaneous stimulation where the skin is pressured, in strokes, by a round-edged instrument; that results in the appearance of small red petechiae called ‘sha’ that fade in 2 to 3 days.

-Raising Sha removes blood stagnation considered pathogenic, promoting normal circulation and metabolic processes.
+Raising Sha removes unhealthy blood stagnation, promoting normal circulation and metabolic processes.
 Gua Sha is generally applied across the back, neck, and shoulders, but on some occasions may be applied across the buttocks, limbs, chest, and abdomen.

 If you’d like to know more about how our treatments feel and how they could benefit you, you can schedule a $45 “Consultation & Tryout” session with any of our advanced therapists.